EasyPost/ferrous-socks/README.md

  - Server-side DNS resolution
  - ACL functionality
  - Specifying bind addresses for outgoing IPv4 and IPv6 sessions

-Coming soon:
+ - Operational statistics via a domain socket or TCP socket

- - Operational statistics via a domain socket
+ - basic SOCKS4 and SOCKS4a support (username parameter is ignored)

 Not implemented:

- - Authentication
+ - Authentication (SOCKS5 only accepts anonymous handshakes)

 Check out [example.toml](example.toml) for an example of what the config file looks like.